🕑 Reading time: 1 minute

-Compressive strength test on bricks are carried out to determine the load carrying capacity of bricks under compression.
-This test is carried out with the help of compression testing machine.
+Compressive strength test on bricks are carried out to determine the load carrying capacity of bricks under compression with the help of compression testing machine.

 Bricks are generally used for construction of load bearing masonry walls, columns and footings.
 These load bearing masonry structures experiences mostly the compressive loads.
 Thus, it is important to know the compressive strength of bricks to check for its suitability for construction.

 Apparatus, sampling, procedure and calculations to determine the compressive strength of bricks are discussed below.